hassansin/hassansin.github.io/_posts/2016-04-09-working-with-mongodb-ttl-index.markdown

 Application of TTL indexes can be in Shopping Carts, Login sessions, Event logs etc where the data needs to be retained only for a certain period of time.

 This post shows various aspects of TTL indexes collected from my experience on working with TTL indexes, MongoDB documentation, Source code at GitHub, MongoDB Jira issues.
+All commands are tested under MongoDB `v3.2.4`.

 ## TTLMonitor Sleep Interval